 In addition to volatility, these stocks carry above-average risk by their very nature.
 Also, one could end up losing from a stock whose growth story is actually over or nearing its end.

-However, the task of finding cutting-edge growth stocks is made easy with the help of the Zacks Growth Style Score (part of the Zacks Style Scores system), which looks beyond the traditional growth attributes to analyze a company's real growth prospects.
+However, it's pretty easy to find cutting-edge growth stocks with the help of the Zacks Growth Style Score (part of the Zacks Style Scores system), which looks beyond the traditional growth attributes to analyze a company's real growth prospects.

-Here are three of the most important factors that make the stock of this maker of TurboTax, QuickBooks and other accounting software a great growth pick right now.
+Here are three of the most important factors that make the stock of this retailer a great growth pick right now.

 Earnings growth is arguably the most important factor, as stocks exhibiting exceptionally surging profit levels tend to attract the attention of most investors.
 For growth investors, double-digit earnings growth is highly preferable, as it is often perceived as an indication of strong prospects (and stock price gains) for the company under consideration.

-While the historical EPS growth rate for Intuit is 15.9%, investors should actually focus on the projected growth.
-The company's EPS is expected to grow 17.2% this year, crushing the industry average, which calls for EPS growth of 9.3%.
+While the historical EPS growth rate for Target is 6.6%, investors should actually focus on the projected growth.
+The company's EPS is expected to grow 12.4% this year, crushing the industry average, which calls for EPS growth of 9.4%.

 Impressive Asset Utilization Ratio